decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 ## Transfer LAND

-To transfer a LAND parcel or estate to another user:
+To transfer a LAND parcel or Estate to another user:

-1. Navigate to the details page of the parcel or the estate you'd like to transfer and click **Transfer**
+1. Navigate to the details page of the parcel or the Estate you'd like to transfer and click **Transfer**

    ![](/images/media/marketplace_transfer_land.png)